-K-State close to naming Snyder’s replacement, plus 2 more CFB coach notes
+More context on K-State Klieman hire, plus 2 other coach notes

 One easy way to do that is to let his successor hire his own coaching staff.
 It seems like there had been some hangup on Kansas State’s end about whether the school would actually let that happen.
 It’s reportedly one of the reasons why North Texas coach Seth Littrell took his name out of the running in Manhattan.

-A name to look for Klieman to bring with him, should he get the job, would be Wyoming defensive coordinator Scottie Hazelton.
+A name to look for Klieman to bring with him will be Wyoming defensive coordinator Scottie Hazelton.
 The two briefly overlapped on Craig Bohl’s NDSU stuff, and Hazelton eventually joined Bohl in Laramie.

-It’s more about hiring your own guys as a concept than anything to do with the coaches Kansas State has in place now, specifically.
-If you’re a potential K-State head coach, you already know how hard it is to replace The Guy.
+It was more about hiring your own guys as a concept than anything to do with the coaches Kansas State has in place now, specifically.
+If you were a potential K-State head coach, you already know how hard it is to replace The Guy.
 Why do it if you don’t have as much carte blanche as possible to form your own program?

 2. Will Jim Leavitt stay on as Oregon defensive coordinator?